homalg-project/ToricVarieties_project/H0Approximator/README.md

 # H0Approximator
-A gap package to estimate the global sections of a pullback line bundle on a hypersurface curve in dP3.
+A gap package to estimate the global sections of a pullback line bundle on a hypersurface curve in dP3 and H2.

 This algorithm is the result of ongoing collaboration with
 * Mirjam Cvetič (https://live-sas-physics.pantheon.sas.upenn.edu/people/standing-faculty/mirjam-cvetic)